mg-Ben/MyKnowledge/Networks/Protocols/Application_Layer/SSH/SSH.md

 _SSH stands for Secure SHell, but it is considered a protocol_ Is a cryptographic network [[OSI Model|Application Layer]] protocol based on [[Internet#Client-Server communication|Client-Server communication]] that allows us to access to a remote machine through a [[Operating System#Shell|Shell]] to run commands inside it, as long as that machine is running a SSH server to accept connections.
 It is an alternative to [[Telnet]].
+## Communication
+### KeepAlive
+A message that the SSH Client sends to SSH Server to keep the session alive.
+The server may close the session after some elapsed time if does not receive information from client.
+After `N` consecutive KeepAlive messages, if no response from server, the client closes the connection.
 # Implementations
 SSH protocol is implemented on different programs and [[Operating System|Operating Systems]].
 ## PuTTY